Enalean/tuleap-documentation-en/languages/en/user-guide/project-summary.rst

-.. |SYSPRODUCTNAME| replace:: Tuleap

 Project Dashboard
 =================

-The Project Dashboard is the entry point of a |SYSPRODUCTNAME| hosted project.
+The Project Dashboard is the entry point of a Tuleap hosted project.
 And, for any project, it is the only page you need to know about.
 From this page both ordinary registered users and project members/administrators can access all project resources and services.
-Unlike the Project Administration page (see :ref:`an-example-of-project-dashboard` ), the Project Dashboard is public and can be visited by any |SYSPRODUCTNAME| user including anonymous ones.
+Unlike the Project Administration page (see :ref:`an-example-of-project-dashboard` ), the Project Dashboard is public and can be visited by any Tuleap user including anonymous ones.
 In some sense the Project Dashboard displays the public face of a project.